Richard-S16/Richard-S16/README.md

 **Do you have any kind of interest in other IT areas (QA, DevOps, Cybersecurity, Machine Learning)?** <br>
 Not really...
 I have software development as a job and a hobby too. <br>

+**What's your goal as a Software Engineer?** <br>
+Being capable of developing high-quality applications, no matter if it's on the Web, Mobile or Desktop. <br>

+**What's your philosophy for choosing a technology?** <br>
+I usually choose the easiest and minimal route to get things done, even if it's not the most OPTIMAL route.
+Using cross-platform technologies instead of going fully Native, for example <br>

 **Do you use AI in your workflow?** <br>
 YEP!
 Mostly chatGPT.<br>